MediaComem/comem-travel-log-ionic-setup/README.md

 }
 ```

-If you display the issue list page and check network requests in Chrome's developer tools,
+If you display the trip list page and check network requests in Chrome's developer tools,
 you will see that there is no `Authorization` header sent even when the user is logged in.

 Now you can generate the interceptor service: